chandhumacha/Ecommerce-for-watchs/README.md

 # Ecommerce-for-watchs
-This application is only to book Watches
+This application is on still developing stage